drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

 You will create two Continuous Queries that observe the `Message` table to answer the following questions in real-time:
 1. Which people have sent the message "Hello World"?
-1. How many times has each unique message been sent?
+1. How many times has the same message been sent?

 Initially, the `Message` table will contain the following messages: